zopefoundation/persistent/docs/api/attributes.rst

    >>> o.y
    2

-which reactivates it, and markes it as modified, because our implementation marked it as modified:
+which reactivates it, and marks it as modified, because our implementation marked it as modified:

 .. doctest::